 There are not many breaks in a game of soccer, but do they run far?.
 Messi is one of the greatest players ever, he combines running and weaving to devastating effect.
 Soccer events like the UEFA Champions League have made it simple for soccer enthusiasts to see the distances these athletes can cover.
-The UEFA Champions League is considered the world’s most prestigious soccer event.
-The European soccer activity displays the distance a player has covered wherever a substitution is made.

 On average soccer players run 7 miles per game with a high of 10 miles.
 This can be as low as 2 miles for a goalkeeper.
 This is a combination of short sprints and longer distances.

 The distance per player cannot be uniform even if each player enjoys the same amount of time.
 Generally, it’s midfielders who cover the longest distances, followed by defenders.
 Strikers often move partially, while goalkeepers mainly remain in one position.